gauthierlerouzic/omxplayer-sync/README.md

 OMXPlayer-Sync facilitates synchronization of multiple OMXPlayer instances over the network in a master/slave fashion.
 Fork for Raspberry Pi Zero W.
+Tried and works fine on 4 raspberry pi zero W, connect to same wifi router.
+No need Static IPs

 Usage